How to manage complex hybrid infrastructures

 Are scalability and flexibility the same thing?
 Not quite.
 Scaling refers to the changing amounts of workload or data needed from a system; flexibility means its ability to adapt to changing business requirements or new technologies.
 Hybrid IT infrastructures excel at leveraging services like serverless computing, containers, and managed databases to deploy new applications.

-And integration is easier, too: a unified view of an organization’s IT environment is provided across a landscape of different systems, applications, and data sources.
-As workforces have grown increasingly hybrid, and remote work options flourish, integration is a top-level concern for IT-intensive companies.
+Integration is easier, too: a unified view of an organization’s IT environment is provided across a landscape of different systems, applications, and data sources.
+As workforces have grown increasingly hybrid and remote work options flourish, integration is a top-level concern for IT-intensive companies.

 5. Balanced accessibility and security

 It’s true that public cloud options offer better scalability and flexibility without the security bells and whistles that private options provide.
-Which would mean that complex hybrid infrastructures that feature public clouds are more vulnerable too, right?
+This would mean that complex hybrid infrastructures that feature public clouds are more vulnerable, too, right?

 Not necessarily.
 Encryption protocols, multi-factor authentication, and network segmentation can enhance a company’s security posture without sacrificing the accessibility and flexibility of public cloud components.